adelphi-ed-tech/au-courses/content/school-networks.md

 _Submission Guidelines_

-To submit this project, you will upload a narrated screencast video of your project to YouTube (you can sign in with your Adelphi email account).
+To submit this project, you will upload a narrated screencast video of your project to VoiceThread (you can sign in with your Adelphi email account).
 If you do not want the video to be public, change the permissions so that it is an "unlisted" video.
 Only people with the link will be able to see it.
 Create a new thread in the discussion forum with a title for your project.
 Post the link to your video here, along with any supporting documentation (screenshots, code, config files).

-Begin the video with a description of who the target users are of this setup and what your goals are for them.
+Begin the video with a description of who the target users are of this software and what your goals are for them.
 Next, show your project from the user's perspective, showing how it meets the needs of the use cases that guided you in designing the project.
 Next, you can, if appropriate, give a brief tour of the configuration files and scripts that make your project possible.
-Your video should be 5-8 minutes long.
+Your video should be 5-6 minutes long.

 Please take time to watch your classmate's videos and post comments, questions, and suggestions.